alecmagnet/alecmagnet/README.md

-### Hiya, I'm Alec 🧲!
-I'm a software engineer 💻 on the ChartIQ team 📈 at Cosaic.
+### Hi, I'm Alec 🧲

+I'm a software engineer on the ChartIQ team at Cosaic.

 #### Connect with me: